Immigration Process for International Students

 2. After the applicant accepts the offer of admission in Wolverine Access, you will receive a matriculation email.

-3. Review Immigration Documentation for International Students in the matriculation email for specific details about the information needed to prepare your I-20 or DS-2019.
+3. Review Immigration Documentation for International Students for specific details about the information needed to prepare your I-20 or DS-2019.
 If your dependent(s) will accompany you, see the International Center’s page on F-2 dependents for detailed information regarding dependent documentation.

 4. Create a Uniqname in Wolverine Access.

-6. The College of Engineering will process your request in collaboration with the International Center.
+6. The College of Engineering will take 1-2 weeks to review your documents.
+If all the documents are approved, we will process your request and send your application to the U-M International Center.

-7. When your I-20 or DS-2019 has been processed, you will receive an email to your UMich email address from our International Center to access the MPassport Portal to view and print your document.
+9. When your I-20 or DS-2019 has been processed, you will receive an email to your UMich email address from our International Center to access the MPassport Portal to view and print your document.
+(Please note: You can’t access your MPassport account before your I-20 has been created.)

 Important information: